linrongbin16/commons.nvim/docs/commons_termcolors.md

 - `text`: The content to be rendered.
 - `name`: The ANSI color name or RGB color code.
 - `hl`: The vim syntax highlighting group name, by default is `nil`.
-  ?> **Note:** Vim syntax highlighting group has higher priority, only when it's been provided.
+  ?> Vim syntax highlighting group has higher priority, only when it's been provided.

 Returns: